ybch14/RelationExtraction-NIS-PyTorch/README.md

 ## Overview

 We implement three baseline models: [PCNN+ONE](http://www.emnlp2015.org/proceedings/EMNLP/pdf/EMNLP203.pdf), [PCNN+ATT](http://www.aclweb.org/anthology/P16-1200), [APCNN](https://aaai.org/ocs/index.php/AAAI/AAAI17/paper/download/14491/14078).
 In our paper, we add NIS modules to them and evaluate the performance.
-Thus in this paper we release 6 models:
+Thus in this repo we release 6 models:

 - [PCNN+ONE](models/pcnn_one.py): Implementation of PCNN with PyTorch.
 - [PCNN+ATT](models/pcnn_att.py): Add bilinear attention to PCNN.